MagnusBrzenk/ng7-material-boilerplate/README.md

 # Ng7MaterialBoilerplate

-Last updated: May 7th, 2019
+Last updated: May 15th, 2019

-This is an angular boilerplate for ng v7.
-It is to be my last ng boilerplate before ivy gets built (well).
+This is an angular boilerplate for angular v7.

 To some extent, this project is also designed to document/explain various aspects of the angular-cli setup (how various commands, configuration pieces work together).